chpc-tech-eval/scc/tutorial3/README.md

 | `ml foo -bar`       | Same as `module load foo` and `module unload bar` |

 > [!NOTE]
 > Some installed packages will automatically add environment modules to the Lmod system, while others will not and will require you to manually add definitions for them.
-For example, the `openmpi` package that we will install with `dnf` later in this tutorial will automatically add a module file to the system for loading via Lmod.
+For example, the `Intel oneAPI Toolkits` package that we will install from source later in this tutorial will have automatic configuration scripts to add module files to the system for loading via Lmod.

 # Running the High Performance LINPACK (HPL) Benchmark on Your Compute Node